A Song For My Brother...

 words to express my feelings...

-Initially, the Heading for this
+Initially, the Title of this

-page was "A Tribute to my brother...", but then then
+page was "A Tribute to my brother...", but then

 I replaced the word

-"Rribute" with the word "Song", as a nod
+"Tribute" with the word "Song", as a nod

 to Horace